Aleksandr Karasyov (writer): Books

-In his Chechen Stories and Traitor, which are regarded as examples of modern Russian War Prose, Alexander Karasyov gives insights into life in the Russian army during the Second Chechen War.
+In his Chechen Stories and Traitor, which are regarded as examples of modern Russian military prose, Alexander Karasyov gives insights into life in the Russian army during the Second Chechen War.
 Presenting a modern war and modern warfare, the author does not rely on second hand information but on his own experience.
 The short stories are often as tragicomical as the Russian army itself and show Karasyov's characters not only in the war but also in their lives outside the war in their civilian life, or their so-called "life in peace" (“мирная жизнь”).

-Literary magazines

-Alexander Karasyov's stories and essays have been published in the following Russian literary magazines: Novy mir (Новый мир), Oktyabr' (Октябрь), Friendship of Peoples (Дружба народов), Kontinent (Континент), Neva (Нева), Ural (Урал), Nash sovremennik (Наш cовремменик), Belskie prostory (Бельские просторы).